kthohr/BaseMatrixOps/README.md

 # BaseMatrixOps
-Wrappers to C++ linear algebra libraries
+Wrappers to C++ linear algebra libraries.
+No guarantees made about APIs or functionality.